John Berkeley, 1st Baron Berkeley of Stratton: Death and legacy

 On 26 August 1678 John Berkeley died, aged seventy-two years.
-He was buried on 5 September in St Mary's Church, Twickenham.
-A memorial window commemorates him and his brother Sir William Berkeley.
+He was buried on 5 September in St Mary's Church, Twickenham. in which a memorial window commemorates him and his brother Sir William Berkeley.

 Although John Berkeley held many distinguished offices, some authorities assert that, at one time, he was under a cloud, in consequence of his being detected in the selling of offices, and other corrupt practices.
 Samuel Pepys speaks of him as being esteemed "a fortunate, though a passionate, and but weak man as to policy", and "the hottest, fiery man in discourse, without any cause", he ever saw.
 Berkeley was notorious for spinning incredible tales of his exploits; Clarendon wrote that through constant re-telling he may have come to believe them himself.

 Family

 Berkeley married Christian or Christiana Riccard, daughter of Sir Andrew Riccard, a wealthy London merchant, in the East India Company; she had already been married first to Sir John Geare, and subsequently (14 February 1659) to Henry Rich, Lord Kensington, son of Robert Rich, 5th Earl of Warwick.
 He left three sons, each of whom succeeded in his turn to the title, and one daughter, Anne, who married Sir Dudley Cullum, Bart., of Hanstead, Suffolk.
 The title became extinct in 1773.